HenryGinn/HGUtilities/README.md

 - horizontal bar charts
 - better file extension handling for Defaults package
 - inherit function should be able to take in a single attribute as a non-iterable
+- animations need to be made compatible with more plot types
+- add README to defaults subpackage